Dark Lotus

-Dark Lotus was an American hip hop group based in Detroit, Michigan, United States.
-Formed in 1998 as a side project of Insane Clown Posse and Twiztid, Dark Lotus was a representative of the horrorcore subgenre.
-From 1998 to 2017, Dark Lotus' lineup changed multiple times, with the most consistent members of the group being Violent J, Shaggy 2 Dope, Jamie Madrox, Monoxide and Blaze Ya Dead Homie.
+Dark Lotus was an American hip-hop supergroup based in Detroit, Michigan, United States.
+The group was formed in 1998 as a side project of Psychopathic Records artists.
+From 1998 to 2017, Dark Lotus' lineup changed multiple times, with the most consistent members of the group being Violent J, Shaggy 2 Dope, Jamie Madrox, Monoxide, and Blaze Ya Dead Homie.